fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_move_semantics/value_categories.md

 A **prvalue expression** is an expression that denotes a temporary or initializes an object.
 Expressions returning `void` are also prvalues. prvalues represent middle-computation values that do not have any defined origin - **prvalues live only to the end of expression and do not have any connection to where they came from**.

-It's the ultimate form of temporary.
+It's the ultimate form of a temporary.

 example prvalues (pure right values):